 The Tyson-Rogan Interview could add a New Dimension to our Columbus Project

 Near the end of the interview (07:05), Dr. Tyson states “… there is a lot to blame Columbus for …”, but that the encounter was inevitable.
 We agree the encounter was inevitable.
 But was there really a lot to blame Columbus for, or is the blame built on outdated or inaccurate data?
 If so, what exactly is he at fault for versus all of the other actors in the Columbian encounter?
-I’d like to know what evidence Dr. Tyson draws from when he makes this statement.
-As we continue our research into the Columbian encounter, we will ask him for his input.
-Any evidence-based claim is needed for review and consideration.
+It would be interesting to know what evidence Dr. Tyson draws from when he makes this statement.
+A claim like this needs to be substantiated against primary source documents.
 This is an important point, as evidence and methodology are critical.

 1 Danish Research Website – On the web at https://sciencenordic.com/anthropology-archaeology-denmark/dna-links-native-americans-with-europeans/1393344, ScienceNordic, Published 11/22/2013, accessed on 7/12/2020.